 1. These tests are required on every sublot.

 2. Optional test.
 When performed on split samples, report the results as soon as they become available.

-3. To be performed at the frequency specified in Table 17 or as shown on the plans.
+3. To be performed at the frequency shown in Table 16 or as shown on the plans.